What is Days of Inventory on Hand (DOH)?

-The DOH is a very important measure for financial analysts and potential investors because it shows that a company is capable of managing its inventory efficiently.
+The DOH is a very important measure for financial analysts and potential investors because it shows how capable a company is of managing its inventory efficiently.

 Breaking Down Days of Inventory on Hand

 By computing the Days of Inventory on Hand, a company is able to know just how long its cash remains tied up in its stock.
-As stated earlier, a smaller DOH means the company is performing better than the others.
-Ideally, it means that the company is using its inventory more efficiently and frequently, which can result in potentially high profit.
+As stated earlier, a smaller DOH means the company is performing better.
+Ideally, it means that the company is using its inventory more efficiently and frequently, which can result in potentially higher profit.

 In contrast, a large DOH value shows that the company is struggling to clear its stock.
-If a company shows too much inventory, it can indicate that it’s invested poorly in the sector.
+If a company shows too much inventory, it can indicate that it’s invested poorly.
 However, a high-volume inventory is not all bad for businesses.
-It can be that the company is holding too much inventory so that it can meet high orders, which happen a lot during peak seasons like the holidays.
+It can be that the company is holding excess inventory so that it can meet sudden increases in demand, which happens a lot during peak seasons such as Christmas.

 How to Calculate Days of Inventory on Hand

 The Days of Inventory on Hand figure is computed by taking the COGS into account.
-More specifically, it consists of the average stock, cost of sales, and number of days.
-Its formula is given as:
+More specifically, it consists of the average stock, COGS, and number of days.
+The formula is given as:

 In other words, the DOH is found by dividing the average stock by the cost of goods sold and then multiplying the figure by the number of days in that accounting period.
-The number of days is taken as 365 for a complete accounting year and 90 for a quarter of the period.
+Note that the formula above divides the denominator by the number of days to generate the same result.
+The number of days is taken as 365 for a complete accounting year and 90 for a quarter.

 There are two different techniques of accounting for average inventory.
-Some companies use the amount of inventory recorded at the end of its accounting period.
-Others usually find the average inventory by summing up its stock at the beginning and end of the period, then dividing the result by two.
+Some companies use the amount of inventory recorded at the end of the previous accounting period.
+Others find the average inventory by summing up its stock at the beginning and end of the period, then dividing the result by two.
 In summary:

 Whether you use the first or second version, the cost of goods sold remains constant.

-When accounting for the inventory, it’s important to include all the categories, which include:
+When accounting for the inventory, it’s important to include all of the following categories:

 - Work in progress